What CRC Actually Reviews

 Rather than relying on surface-level checks, the engine evaluates patterns across employees, pay events, and time — surfacing issues that often go unnoticed within standard payroll processes.

-RULES-BASED ANALYSIS
+RULES-BASED PAYROLL ANALYSIS

 CONSISTENT LOGIC APPLICATION